-Section 9: Financial plan
+Section 8.
+Financial plan

 Financial planning helps you track your financial health.
 Do you have a good command of accounting basics?
 Is your cash flow positive or negative?
 Where do you record your business transactions?

 The easiest way to keep hold of your accounting is to record transactions with the help of accounting software.
-Synder provides accounting services for small business owners who use multiple sales channels, payment platforms, and want automatic and precise reconciliation of all financial activities.
+Synder provides accounting services for e-commerce business owners who use multiple sales channels, payment platforms, and want automatic and precise reconciliation of all financial activities.

 - Income statement.
 Your income statement shows your income and expenses over a month, a quarter, or a year.
 If you subtract your expenses from your income, you’ll come up with your net profit.
 Synder lets you compile top-notch P&L statements indicating such useful information as item and customer info, discounts, shipping fees, locations, etc.

 - Cash-flow statement.
 Cash-flow statements are almost like your real-time income statements.
-With Synder, you can synchronize your transactions to your accounting books with just one click and get 100% precise reconciliation.
+With Synder, you can synchronize transactions to your accounting books with just one click and get 100% precise reconciliation.

 Business plan tips:

-- Keep it short and stick to the point.
 Your business plan shouldn’t be longer than 15-20 pages.
 Valuable additional materials may be added as appendices at the end of the plan.

 Tying it all together